iamjpsonkar/SystemDesign_Learnings/README.md

     - **Hash-Based Sharding**: Distributes data across shards using a hash function.

 - **Database sharding in Depth**
-    - **Dynamic Sharding**: Instead of static sharding, exploring dynamic sharding strategies where the system adapts to changing data patterns.
+    - **Dynamic Sharding**: Instead of static sharding, explore dynamic sharding strategies where the system adapts to changing data patterns.
 This might involve automated tools that analyze data distribution and adjust sharding configurations accordingly.

     - **Transparent Sharding**: Understanding how transparent sharding allows the application to interact with the database without explicit knowledge of sharding.
 This involves a layer that manages the distribution of data across shards without impacting the application's logic.